John2143/node-rally-tools/Readme.md

 remote, or remote to local.
 However, this tool is built to integrate directly with git on your local filesystem.

-If you edited those 3 files locally, then committed to git, you should be able to see the diff with the git command `git diff HEAD HEAD^`.
+If you edited those 3 files locally, then commited to git, you should be able to see the diff with the git command `git diff HEAD HEAD^`.
 We are only interested in the names, so lets get those.